 Zakynthos Town is the capital city and largest urban area on the island.
 Whilst typically overlooked by visitors in favour of the more tourist centric beach resorts, there is plenty to keep you occupied here.
 The town has all the conveniences and amenities you would expect from a modern city, from a wide array of restaurants and bars, to several modern shopping centres.

-There are several historical sites within the local area, including the remains of a venetian castle in the north.
+There are several historical sites within the local area, including the remains of a Venetian castle in the north.
 There are also multiple museums nearby, providing insights into the history and culture of the island.
 Don’t forget to check out Solomos Square, a magnificent place to visit with a lot of shops, restaurants, and bars.

 If you are visiting for just a few days, the city makes for a very convenient base, with plenty to see in the immediate area as well as plentiful connections to the rest of the island.
 The main bus terminal on Zakynthos is in the town, so if you are not intending to hire a car but would like to explore the rest of the island, Zakynthos Town would be a great option.